HumanCellAtlas/data-portal-content/content/develop/development-guides/pipeline-development-guide.md

 You are also welcome to attend meetings and participate in Slack discussions about secondary analysis pipelines.
 Here are some details:

 1. Analysis Community Biweekly meetings are held every other Tuesday at 11AM, Eastern Time; view the [Agenda](https://docs.google.com/document/d/1860cE2zk2baXYefu5-WzQM_p_uTGjph6dWnehiRaFDw/edit#heading=h.rt36ocexz2z5)
-2. Join the HCA Slack channels: go to [Join Slack http://join-slack.humancellatlas.org/](https://join-hca-slack.herokuapp.com/) to obtain an invitation, and join the #secondary analysis channel.
+2. Join the HCA Slack channels: go to [Join Slack](https://join-hca-slack.herokuapp.com/) to obtain an invitation, and join the #secondary analysis channel.
 3. Attend DCP demos; contact us for the dates and times, and use [this link](https://meet.google.com/eoo-rdxp-kim) to join each meeting
 4. Coming soon:
   * Workshop on pipeline development - sign up!
   * Forum - designed for community discussion about pipelines and analysis
 5. Points of contact for specific needs:
-* Portability service
+  * Portability service (TBD)
-* Unity
+  * Unity (TBD)